advaitchaitanya/sanskrit-gems/README.md

-# sanskrit-gems
+#  💎 Sanskrit Gems
-A treasure chest of Sanskrit mantra, shloka, and sutra gems
+> A treasure chest of Sanskrit mantra, shloka, and sutra gems